 It is quite simple, really.
 This is just a quick page and I'll elaborate on it some more later, including making of powder incense.

-Use about 1/4 ounce for most oils, about 1/2 ounce for thicker oils of your choosen 'cut' per 1 ounce of oil.
-Mix the 'cut' in the glass jar with your oil and then pour it over the sticks while rolling them.
+Use 2 ounce of your choosen 'cut' per 1 ounce of oil.
+Mix the 'cut' and the oil in the glass jar with your oil and then pour it over the sticks while rolling them.
 Then just roll them around until they are thoroughly saturated.
-Lay them spread out on newspaper to dry.
-Bag them when they are slightly damp but not totally dry.
+Store them in the container with the oil soup with a lid on.
+If you wish, you may lay them out on newspaper to dry and bag them when they are slightly damp but not totally dry.
 They keep well and for a long time like this.
 You will find that wood sticks take more oil than charcoal sticks.
-Store any remaining oil/cut solution in a jar to use later for more sticks.
+If you choose to bag your sticks for storage, you may pour your soup mix into any glass jar, put the lid on tight, to use later to make more sticks.

 Have fun!
 And a warning - it can be addicting!